 Graduate and professional students will explore power sector trends, from rapid deployment of renewables and natural gas, to the use of block chain and micro-grids.
 Instructors will place these trends in historical context and describe state and federal policies and regulations; emerging and increasingly affordable technologies; and evolving customer demands that are driving fundamental changes on the grid.
 Students will employ critical thinking skills and scenario planning to evaluate policy alternatives and envision the grid of the future.
 Through robust class discussion and three policy projects, students will gain a deeper understanding of the legal and economic underpinnings of the industry, and propose creative solutions to ensure an affordable, reliable, and increasingly clean power supply.
 (ENERGY 790.03)

-Instructors: Brian Murray, faculty affiliate at Duke University’s Nicholas Institute for Environmental Policy Solutions and director of the Duke University Energy Initiative; Kate Konschnik, director of the Climate and Energy Program at the Nicholas Institute for Environmental Policy Solutions; Jim Rogers, retired chairman and CEO, Duke Energy; and Norman Bay, senior fellow, Duke University Energy Initiative and Nicholas Institute for Environmental Policy Solutions.
+Instructors: Brian Murray, faculty affiliate at Duke University’s Nicholas Institute and director of the Duke University Energy Initiative; Kate Konschnik, director of the Climate and Energy Program at the Nicholas Institute; Jim Rogers, retired chairman and CEO, Duke Energy; and Norman Bay, senior fellow, Duke University Energy Initiative and Nicholas Institute.

 Renewables and the World's Poor